 Washing or sanitising hands before your class

 Hand sanitiser will be provided at the entrance to your class for you to use.
-Please use hand sanitiser before and after signing in on the sign in sheet.

 Where possible, please can you also use hand sanitiser on your toddler’s hands or take them to the bathroom to wash their hands with the soap and water provided.